PhilipYip1988/python-notebooks/anaconda/windows/vscode.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

-If you encounter this error message, you can resolve this by initialising Anaconda in PowerShell see [Anaconda Installation](./installation.md).
-If there is an Environmental Variable EDITOR, it should be removed as additional text output may not open properly if this Environmental Variable Editor is set.
+If you encounter this error message, you can resolve this by modifying the path to match the default provided by the Anaconda installation see [Anaconda Installation](./installation.md) or by Initialising the Windows Terminal see [conda Package Manager: Initialising the Windows Terminal](./conda.md).

 ## Launching VSCode